motoharu-gosuto/psvgamesd/README.md

 - CMD18 / CMD23 is not tested.

+- CID, CSD, EXT_CSD registers are hardcoded copy of original registers.
+Need to figure out some generic values for them.

 # User App

 I have added minimalistic user app which is still in developement.
 It will allow to manipulate the driver.